leodisarli/disarli-lumen-simple-rest-api/readme.md

 Using Lumen, Facades, Eloquent, Bootstrap and Ajax

-To install and test in porject folder run:
+To install and test in project folder run:

 composer install